 Community-made VALORANT maps might not come anytime soon, according to design director Joe Ziegler.
 But Riot is still dedicated to increasing map variety.

-VALORANT's closed beta released with three maps before Ascent, Icebox, and Breeze were eventually added.
+VALORANT’s closed beta released with three maps before Ascent, Icebox, Breeze, and Fracture were eventually added.
 And while each one offers a different feature, gimmick, and theme, some are definitely more successful than others.
-Dot Esports has assessed the tactical shooter's current inventory, comparing the maps based on balance and entertainment.
+Dot Esports has assessed the tactical shooter’s current inventory, comparing the maps based on balance and entertainment.

 Here are our map rankings for VALORANT.

 VALORANT’s weirdest map is one of its worst.
 Introduced in September 2021, Fracture is a nightmare for players accustomed to Riot’s traditional map design.
 The H-shaped map is a maze of walkways, ziplines, and opening and closing doors.

 The defenders spawn in the middle of the map with access to both sites, while the attackers spawn in front of a set of ziplines, allowing them to reach the northern and southern points of the map.

 This offers an interesting dynamic where the attackers can attack a site from two sides of the map at once, outmaneuvering the defenders.
 Rotating quickly from one site to the other is another unique factor.

 But while the map is certainly different, it doesn’t mean it’s fun.
 Bordering on gimmicky, Fracture is a confusing, clunky, and seemingly unbalanced mess of a map that will only look more flawed when it’s played at the pro level.

 VALORANT players definitely have a love-hate relationship with Split.